 Secondly, by completing online surveys the team doesn’t have an opportunity to discuss their different perspectives and reach a shared understanding.
-In my experience self-assessments provide an excellent coaching opportunity, especially if you are the only coach supporting an ART and doing so part time.
-Often this can be a simple as reminding them of what a 5 looks like and resetting their anchors.
-Even though an RTE can take a DIY approach to this, an external facilitator can be very valuable and as a coach this is your opportunity to ensure the assessment is only used for good and not evil.
+In my experience self-assessments provide an excellent coaching opportunity, especially if you are the only coach supporting an ART and doing so part-time.
+Often this can be as simple as reminding them of what a 5 looks like and resetting their anchors.
+Even though an RTE can take a DIY approach to this, an external facilitator can be very valuable and as a coach, this is your opportunity to ensure the assessment is only used for good and not evil.

-Last year I was getting ready to facilitate the first round of self assessments for a new train and I got thinking about my approach to facilitating these sessions.
+Last year I was getting ready to facilitate the first round of self-assessments for a new train and I got thinking about my approach to facilitating these sessions.
 My priority was to ensure that every team member got an opportunity to express their individual point of view.
-Which led to me contemplating how Planning Poker uses the simultaneous reveal to prevent anchoring.
-One idea I had was to create cards numbered with the 0 to 5 rating scale, but that felt a little boring.
+Which led me to contemplate how Planning Poker uses the simultaneous reveal to prevent anchoring.
+One idea I had was to create cards numbered with a 0 to 5 rating scale, but that felt a little boring.
 Then it came to me - the perfect combination of silent writing on post-it notes and a big visible information radiator…

-During my lunch break I raced out to Officeworks and purchased a box of Sharpies, an 8 pack of Super Sticky Post-its and a pad of butchers paper.
+During my lunch break, I raced out to Officeworks and purchased a box of Sharpies, an 8-pack of Super Sticky Post-its and a pad of butcher's paper.
 I made it back to the office and found the meeting room with moments to spare.
 I quickly drew a large star, like the axes of a radar chart, on 5 sheets of butcher's paper I gave each poster a heading as per the areas in the SAFe Self Assessment: Product Ownership Health, PI/Release Health, Sprint Health, Team Health And Technical Health.
 I then labelled each axis A through E and marked the numbers 1 through 5 along each axis.
-I then took a 6th piece of poster paper and wrote up the rating scale.
+I then took the 6th piece of poster paper and wrote up the rating scale.
 I attached the posters to the wall, put a post-it pad and sharpie out for each team member and waited for the team to arrive.

-This approach to facilitating self assessments includes: Movement in the form of standing up and placing answers on the chart; Talking in the form of the discussion that the team have amongst themselves on the results; Images in the form of the posters; Writing in the form of the written response; Shorter in the form of the 20 minute time box for each area, and; Different to filling out an online survey!
+This approach to facilitating self-assessments includes Movement in the form of standing up and placing answers on the chart; Talking in the form of a discussion that the team have amongst themselves on the results; Images in the form of posters; Writing in the form of the written response; Shorter in the form of the 20-minute time box for each area, and; Different to filling out an online survey!